How To Find Cheap Liability Insurance

 As with most business decisions, the decision to purchase insurance (or not) comes down to cost.
 The good news is that general liability insurance does not have to be expensive.

 According to Insureon, over 53% of small businesses pay between $400-$600 a year for general liability insurance and 21% paid less than $400 a year.
-There are many factors that can impact that yearly premium including your specific risks, how much liability insurance you need, and what type of business you run.
+There are many factors that can impact that yearly premium, including your specific risks, how much liability insurance you need, and what type of business you run.
 The variables that will most influence the cost of your liability insurance are the size of your business, how many employees you have, the location of your business, and the accumulative risk factors of your business.

 For a small business that needs one million dollars of coverage, the price can be as low as $30 a month.

-How Much General Liability Insurance Do You Need?
+How To Get Cheap General Liability Insurance

 - How big is your business?